Circe: Pre-Odyssey

 During the war between the gods and the giants, one of the giants, Picolous, fled the battle against the gods and came to Aeaea, Circe's island.
 He attempted to chase Circe away, only to be killed by Helios, Circe's ally and father.
-From the blood of the slain giant an herb came into existence; moly, named thus from the battle (malos) and with a white-coloured flower, either for the white Sun who had killed Picolous or the terrified Circe who turned white; the very plant, which mortals are unable to pluck from the ground, that Hermes would later give to Odysseus in order to defeat Circe.
+From the blood of the slain giant, a herb came into existence; moly, named thus from the battle (malos) and with a white-coloured flower, either for the white Sun who had killed Picolous or the terrified Circe who turned white; the very plant, which mortals are unable to pluck from the ground, that Hermes would later give to Odysseus in order to defeat Circe.

 Homer's Odyssey

 In Homer's Odyssey, an 8th-century BC sequel to his Trojan War epic Iliad, Circe is initially described as a beautiful goddess living in a palace isolated in the midst of a dense wood on her island of Aeaea.
 Around her home prowl strangely docile lions and wolves.
 She lures any who land on the island to her home with her lovely singing while weaving on an enormous loom, but later drugs them so that they change shape.
 One of her Homeric epithets is polypharmakos, "knowing many drugs or charms".

 Circe invites the hero Odysseus' crew to a feast of familiar food, a pottage of cheese and meal, sweetened with honey and laced with wine, but also mixed with one of her magical potions that turns them into swine.
 Only Eurylochus, who suspects treachery, does not go in.
 He escapes to warn Odysseus and the others who have remained with the ship.
 Before Odysseus reaches Circe's palace, Hermes, the messenger god sent by the goddess of wisdom Athena, intercepts him and reveals how he might defeat Circe in order to free his crew from their enchantment.
 Hermes provides Odysseus with moly to protect him from Circe's magic.
 He also tells Odysseus that he must then draw his sword and act as if he were going to attack her.
 From there, as Hermes foretold, Circe would ask Odysseus to bed, but Hermes advises caution, for the treacherous goddess could still "unman" him unless he has her swear by the names of the gods that she will not take any further action against him.
 Following this advice, Odysseus is able to free his men.

 After they have all remained on the island for a year, Circe advises Odysseus that he must first visit the Underworld, something a mortal has never yet done, in order to gain knowledge about how to appease the gods, return home safely and recover his kingdom.
 Circe also advises him on how this might be achieved and furnishes him with the protections he will need and the means to communicate with the dead.
 On his return, she further advises him about two possible routes home, warning him, however, that both carry great danger.